Armaleggan – the Oxfordshire Border Morris side with added Grrr…

 We’re a mixed side – mixed genders, mixed ages, a mixture of tradition and innovation, and do not mind mixing our drinks.

 We practice at Cumnor Village Hall just outside Oxford, and dance all over Oxfordshire, the Cotswolds and beyond.
+Every penny of the money we collect is donated to a different local charity each year – in recent years we have managed to raise about £1,500 or more for our designated charities.

 Armaleggan is a fun side to watch and a fun side to be a part of.
-Try it and see.

 Whenever we dance out we get asked a lot of questions.
 Here are answers to the ones that keep cropping up…